GoSuda

 bpf:nat: Restore ORG NAT entry if it's not found

-Previously, when a packet traversed eBPF, it attempted a lookup in the SNAT table using a key composed of the source IP, source port, destination IP, and destination port.
-If the key did not exist, new NAT information was generated according to the SNAT rule and recorded in the table.
+Previously, when a packet traversed eBPF, it attempted a lookup in the SNAT table using a key composed of src ip, src port, dst ip, and dst port.
+If the key did not exist, new NAT information was generated according to SNAT rules and recorded in the table.
 For a new connection, this would lead to normal communication.
-However, if the key was unintentionally removed by LRU, new NAT would be performed using a different port than the one used for the existing communication, causing the receiving end to reject the packet, and the connection would terminate with an RST packet.
+However, if the key was unintentionally removed by LRU, a new NAT would be performed using a port different from the one used for the existing communication, causing the receiving end to reject the packet, and the connection would terminate with an RST packet.

-The approach taken by the above PR is straightforward:
+The approach taken by the aforementioned PR is straightforward:

-If a packet is observed in either direction, update the entry for its reverse direction as well.
+If a packet is observed in one direction, the entry for the reverse direction should also be updated.

-When communication is observed in either direction, both entries are updated, moving them away from being priorities for eviction in the LRU logic.
+When communication is observed in either direction, both entries are updated, moving them away from being priorities for LRU eviction.
 This reduces the possibility of a scenario where the entire communication collapses due to the deletion of only one entry.

-This may seem like a very simple approach and a straightforward idea, but through this approach, the problem of connection loss due to the premature expiration of NAT information for response packets has been effectively resolved, significantly enhancing system stability.
-It can also be considered an important improvement that has achieved the following results in terms of network stability:
+While this may seem like a very simple approach and a basic idea, it has effectively resolved the issue of connection drops caused by the premature expiration of NAT information for response packets, significantly enhancing system stability.
+It also represents a crucial improvement in terms of network stability, achieving the following results:

 Conclusion

-I consider this Pull Request an excellent example that demonstrates how a fundamental understanding of computer science regarding NAT operations, combined with a simple idea, can bring about significant changes even within complex systems.
+I consider this PR an excellent example that demonstrates how a simple idea, starting from fundamental CS knowledge of how NAT operates, can bring about significant changes even within complex systems.

-And after reading through the issues and PRs, I decided to write this article as a form of compensatory satisfaction for the ominous premonition that an issue might have arisen due to something I had created in the past.
+And after reading through the issues and PRs, I am writing this article as a form of compensatory psychology for the ominous premonitions that issues might have arisen due to something I created in the past.

 Postscript - 1

-Incidentally, there is a highly effective method to circumvent this issue.
-Since the root cause of the issue is insufficient NAT table space, one can simply increase the NAT table size. :-D
+Incidentally, there is a very effective way to avoid this issue.
+Since the root cause of the issue is insufficient NAT table space, increasing the size of the NAT table resolves it. :-D

-While someone else might have encountered the same issue, increased the NAT table size, and then left without reporting it, I admire and respect the passion of gyutaeb for thoroughly analyzing and understanding the problem, despite it not being directly related to him, and for contributing to the Cilium ecosystem with objective supporting data.
+While someone else might have encountered the same issue, increased the NAT table size, and then disappeared without even logging an issue, I was impressed and respected by the passion of gyutaeb for thoroughly analyzing, understanding, and contributing to the Cilium ecosystem with objective supporting data, even though the issue was not directly related to him.

-This was the motivation for my decision to write this article.
+This was the motivation for deciding to write this article.

 Postscript - 2

-This topic is not directly aligned with Gosuda, which primarily focuses on the Go language.
-However, given the close relationship between the Go language and the cloud ecosystem, and the fact that Cilium contributors generally possess some proficiency in Go, I decided to bring content that could be posted on a personal blog to Gosuda.
+This topic is not directly aligned with Gosuda, which specializes in the Go language.
+However, given the close relationship between the Go language and the cloud ecosystem, and the fact that Cilium contributors generally possess some proficiency in Go, I decided to bring content that could have been posted on a personal blog to Gosuda.

-Since I, one of the administrators, have given permission, I believe it should be acceptable.
+Since one of the administrators (myself) granted permission, I presume it will be acceptable.

-If you believe it is not acceptable, you might want to save it as a PDF quickly, as it might be deleted at any time. ;)
+If you believe it is not acceptable, you might want to save it as a PDF quickly, as its deletion date is uncertain. ;)

 Postscript - 3

-This article was greatly assisted by Cline and Llama 4 Maveric.
-Although I began the analysis with Gemini and pleaded with DeepSeek, I ultimately received assistance from Llama 4.
-Llama 4 is excellent.
-You should definitely try it.
+This article greatly benefited from the assistance of Cline and Llama 4 Maveric.
+Although I began my analysis with Gemini and pleaded with DeepSeek, it was ultimately Llama 4 that provided significant help.
+Llama 4 is excellent; I highly recommend trying it.